peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 credential_pop=[$CredentialPoPJWT]
 ~~~

-Since the Wallet may request one or more Status Attestations, issued by the same Credential Issuer, the credential_pop object MUST adhere to the following specification:
+Given that the Wallet may request one or more Status Attestations from the same Credential Issuer, the `credential_pop` parameter is subject to the following specification:
-- `credential_pop`.
-REQUIRED.
-By default, it MUST be an array of strings (array[string]).
+- credential_pop: REQUIRED.
+It MUST be implemented as an array of strings, where each string represents a Digital Credential proof of possession.

 To validate that the Wallet Instance is entitled to request its Status Attestation,
 the following requirements MUST be satisfied: